wpsharks/comet-cache/quick-cache/readme.txt

 Quick Cache is now completely uninstalled and you can start fresh :-)

-== Pro Installation ==

-Quick Cache Pro is a wholly contained plugin that _does not_ require Quick Cache Lite to be installed.
-To install Quick Cache Pro,

-1. Deactivate and delete Quick Cache Lite, if it is currently installed
-1. Download Quick Cache Pro from your account at WebSharks-Inc.com
-1. From your WordPress Dashboard, go to **Dashboard -> Plugins -> Add New** and then click on the **Upload Plugin** button at the top
-1. Select the Quick Cache Pro zip file you downloaded in step 2 and click "Install Now"
-1. After the plugin finishes installing, click the "Activate Plugin" link

-Once the plugin is active, you can go to **Dashboard -> Quick Cache -> Plugin Options -> Enable/Disable** and Enable Quick Cache.

-Also, to stay updated with the latest version of Quick Cache Pro, be sure to also configure **Dashboard -> Quick Cache -> Plugin Updater**.

 == Frequently Asked Questions ==

 = How do I know that Quick Cache is working the way it should be? =